 Many people think that using egg cartons to soundproof their walls is a viable option.
 Even I used to believe those kinds of soundproofing myths.
 However, the fact is that egg cartons can only get you so far.
 Today, I thought I’d explain exactly what egg cartons can do for you, and how you can put them up.

-Most often, when people are considering soundproofing their walls with egg cartons, they’re talking about the ones made from recycled paper.
-However, egg cartons can also be made of foam or plastic.
+Most often, when people are considering soundproofing their walls with egg cartons and egg trays, they’re talking about the ones made from recycled paper.
+However, they can also be made of foam or plastic.
 Still, neither of those materials have the acoustic properties of dense paper fibers.

 Acoustic Foam Products